jokio/prisma-binding/README.md

 ## Overview

-`prisma-binding` provides a convenience layer for building GraphQL servers on top of Prisma services.
+`remote-graphql-binding` provides a convenience layer for building GraphQL servers on top of Prisma services.
 In short, it simplifies implementing your GraphQL resolvers by _delegating_ execution of queries (or mutations) to the API of the underlying Prisma database service.

 Here is how it works: